Study of light sterile neutrino at the long-baseline experiment options at KM3NeT: CP violation sensitivity

-As expected, in SI scenario (dashed curve) higher CPV sensitivity values are obtained around the maximum CP violating values ($90^0$ and $270^0$) of $\delta_{\rm CP}$ and minimum sensitivities are at CP conserving values.
-Long baseline experiments P2O and Upgraded P2O are less significant towards CP violation as the sensitivities are below $3\sigma$ for the whole region of $\delta_{\rm CP}$.
-DUNE and P2SO experiments are more sensitive towards CP violation and can able to establish CP violation at $3\sigma$ C.L. if it exists in nature.
+As expected, in SI scenario (dashed curve) higher CPV sensitivity values are obtained around the maximum CP violating values ($90^0$ and $270^0$) of $\delta_{\rm CP}$ and lowest sensitivities are at CP conserving values.
+The long-baseline experiments P2O and Upgraded P2O are less significant towards CP violation as the sensitivities are below $3\sigma$ for the whole region of $\delta_{\rm CP}$.
+The reason for lower CPV sensitivities is the low background rejection capability of both the experiments.
+DUNE and P2SO experiments are more sensitive towards CP violation and can able to establish CP violation at $3\sigma$ C.L., if it exists in nature.
 Addition of sterile neutrino to three neutrino scenario results to decrease in minimum CPV sensitivities (solid curves) for all the experiments.
 Also, effect of ND in each experiment is clearly visible.
-After including ND to FD, significant increase in sensitivities compared to only FD in each experiment in $3+1$ scenario for $\delta_{\rm CP}$ in the region $0^0$ to $180^0$.
+After including ND to FD, significant increase in sensitivities is observed, compared to only FD in each experiment in $3+1$ scenario for $\delta_{\rm CP}$ in the region $0^0$ to $180^0$.
 We can see that, in presence of sterile neutrino there is no significant improvement of CPV sensitivity in the region $180^0$ to $360^0$ of $\delta_{\rm CP}$ after adding ND to the FD.
 This feature can be explained in a similar fashion as the octant case.
 Note that the CP violation in presence of sterile neutrino is not only due to the standard CP phase, but can also be due to the sterile phases.
 By varying the $\delta_{24}$ and $\delta_{34}$ in their allowed ranges, one can get bands instead of a single curve, by calculating maximum and minimum values of $\Delta \chi^2_{\rm min}$ as shown in Ref~\cite{Dutta:2016glq}.
 Sterile phases can enhance or deteriorate CPV sensitivity depending upon their values.
-In next section we have shown the effects of $\delta_{24}$ on the measurement of $\delta_{\rm CP}$.
+In the next section, we have shown the effects of $\delta_{24}$ on the measurement of $\delta_{\rm CP}$.